-Pricing falls between a monthly range of $20 to $150 per month, depending on the number of projects and storage space you need.
-A $3,000 annual package is also available, which provides unlimited projects, 500 GB of space and priority customer support.
-New customers have the option to sign up for a 60-day unlimited-use free trial.
+Pricing falls between $15 and $40 for each user per month, depending on the desired features and the number of users.
+New customers also have the option to sign up for a 30-day unlimited-use free trial.

 For something more informal and interactive, Yammer gives your company a private social network that enables staff to work across departments, offices and business systems.
 Owned by Microsoft, Yammer boasts over 7 million users across 200,000 companies, making it the most widely used networking tool.
 Also, if you happen to be heavily invested in SharePoint, you’ll find Yammer’s integration with the Microsoft framework and platform to be especially useful.
 Yammer’s notable features include:

 - Posting messages and “@mention” colleagues on public feed, or discuss information privately within groups.

 - “Like,” comment and tag files, and publish content.

 - Securely sharing and opening files and documents.

 Yammer is bundled with some Office 365 plans, and signing up for Yammer Enterprise will automatically create an Office 365 account for you.
 Additionally, a standalone Yammer Enterprise account is available at a monthly rate of $3 per user.
 If you decide to purchase Office 365 for Business (more tailored for midsize companies), pricing starts at a monthly rate of $8 per user.